thomd/on-webpack/README.md

 ### Dynamic Imports with React

-Dynamic imports in React are done by declaring a component as lazy via `React.lazy()` and loading it using the builtin `<React.Suspense>` component.
+Dynamic imports in React are done by declaring a component as lazy via `React.lazy()` and loading it using the built-in `<React.Suspense>` component.

 As an example, add a new React Component `./src/Warning.js` and lazy load in your `./src/App.js`